 The point is, to fill this looming job /skills gap in manufacturing, the industry as a whole needs to think different.
 Gone are the old days of simply posting a job using bland corporate-speak and then perusing resumes.

 Instead, savvy manufacturers need to think like Hybrid Racing in Louisiana.
-This small manufacturer recently posted this engineering opportunity on Reddit — where their target audience hangs out.
+This small manufacturer posted this engineering opportunity on Reddit — where their target audience hangs out.

 Absolutely LOVE this posting!
 Why?
 Because it’s written to attract younger people: